SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 26 March, 2026 at 23:44:22
+# Last Refreshed - 27 March, 2026 at 23:44:06
 The Latest Activity was a Ride -

-<b>🌥️ Tolt pipeline trail  - The one with road closed,  floods,  private property,.</b>
+<b>☁️ Last Ride in WA after #mvpsummit Ride</b>

-which happened on 22 March, 2026 at 08:33:35
+which happened on 27 March, 2026 at 09:23:32

-Which is 0 years, 0 months, 4 days, 15 hours and 10 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 14 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17821957819
+You can see it here https://www.strava.com/activities/17880273693

 ## Number of Rides
 How many rides have I done each year?